-I am so excited to be back at sea, but getting to the ship is now a little more complicated than before, and there are a few more potential obstacles that may upset your smooth sailing with a rocky start.
-Here are my tips to help you get to your ship on time.
+I am so excited to be back in the air and returning to sea, but getting there is now a little more complicated than before, and there are a few more potential obstacles that may upset your smooth sailing with a rocky start.
+Here are my tips to help you get to your destination on time.

 Always book the first flight out.
 The planes that leave first thing in the morning will have arrived the night before and will already be sitting at the gate, so the flight has the lowest chance of being delayed or canceled.